awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 aws eks describe-cluster --name <cluster_name> --query cluster.resourcesVpcConfig.clusterSecurityGroupId
 ```

-If your cluster is running Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3` or later, then we recommend that you add the cluster security group to all existing and future node groups\.
+We recommend that you add the cluster security group to all existing and future node groups\.
 For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
 Amazon EKS [managed node groups](managed-node-groups.md) are automatically configured to use the cluster security group\.

 |  | Protocol | Ports | Source | Destination |